What Is CRM? A Complete Guide to Customer Relationship Management

 6. Limitations of Traditional CRM

-Although CRM helps solve many management challenges, businesses often encounter the following issues in practice:
+Although CRM addresses many management challenges, organizations often encounter the following issues in practice:

-- Limited ability to reflect customer behavior across touchpoints in real time
+- Limited ability to reflect customer behavior across different touchpoints in real time

 - Restricted integration with social, marketing, or external platforms

-As a result, CRM may contain data, but it does not always reflect customers’ real-time status.
+As a result, CRM may contain data, but it does not always accurately reflect customers’ real-time status.

 7. The Concept of Social CRM